 Jesus talks about John the Baptist

 21 At that time, Jesus was making many people well.
 They had many different illnesses.
 Some had bad spirits in them.
 Jesus also caused many blind people to see again.
-22 Then he said to the two men that John had sent, ‘Go back to John.
+22 So he said to the two men that John had sent, ‘Go back to John.
 Tell him what you have seen.
 Tell him what you have heard.
 Blind people can now see again.
-People that could not walk can now walk again.
-People who had a bad disease of the skin are now well again.
+People who could not walk can now walk again.
+People who had a bad skin disease are now well again.
 Deaf people can now hear again.
 People who had died now live again.
 Poor people are hearing God's good news.
-23 If anyone believes in me and does not turn away, he will be really happy.’
+23 If anyone believes in me and does not turn away, he will be truly happy.’

 24 The two disciples of John then left.
 Jesus spoke to the crowd about John.
 He said to them, ‘You went out to the wilderness.
 What did you go there to see?
 Was it a tall piece of grass which the wind was blowing this way and that?
 No, you did not go to see that.
 25 Did you go to see a man who was wearing expensive clothes?
 No!
 People like that do not live in the wilderness.
 They have many beautiful things and they live in great houses.
 26 So what did you go to see?
-Did you go to see a prophet sent by God?
+Did you go to see a prophet?
 Yes!
 But I tell you, John was even more important than a prophet.
-27 This is what they wrote about him a long time ago in the Bible, when God said:
+27 This is what is written about him in the Bible.
+God said:

 “Listen!
 I will send someone to go in front of you.